 Above all, integrators share an honest relationship with data.
 Data is never cherry-picked for marketing or advocacy purposes, but is used to provide a constant check on success or failure.
 Data that reveals failure is just as valuable, if not more valuable, as data that shows success.
 Open source, free access data platforms (like the spectacular Global Burden of Disease) are preferred, as integrators acknowledge that the long-term benefits of sharing information outweigh any short-term risks.

-This year, Mary Meeker’s (Kleiner Perkins Caulfied & Byers) Internet Trends 2018 reveals a world on the threshold of global connectivity.
-There are now 3 billion internet users (42% of the planet) connected by devices whose processing power, storage capacity, and platform content are constantly improving.
+Latest data on internet trends reveals a world on the threshold of global connectivity.
+There are now 3.8 billion internet users (51% of the planet) connected by devices whose processing power, storage capacity, and platform content are constantly improving.
 Add to that developments in artificial intelligence, robotics, the Internet of Things, autonomous vehicles, 3-D printing, nanotechnology, and biotechnology and the probability of further breakthroughs keeps improving.

 Integrators are constantly developing their mastery of these ever-changing technologies, are on the lookout for new ways to create value and revel in the freedom technology offers to locate and engage new talent.
 Integrators are particularly adept at using technology to circumvent the complex set of special interests that typically lie between them and their customer/s.